DLTK's Crafts for Kids Perseus

 - Print out the template of choice.

-- Colour the pieces as appropriate and cut them out.
+- Color the pieces as appropriate and cut them out.

-- Glue the thin rectangle around the middle of the tp roll (this is
+- Glue the thin rectangle around the middle of the toilet paper roll (this is his belt).

 - Glue the head onto the top of the toilet paper roll.